Entertainment/Den

 By Cam Secore

-Choosing between major streaming devices can be a tedious, sometimes difficult, process.
+Choosing between major streaming devices can be tedious and sometimes difficult.
 From the outside, Roku, Apple TV and Fire TV all seem the same.
 So which one is best?
-We used each device to give you the details on what works to find the best of the bunch.
+We used each device to detail what works to find the best of the bunch.
 (You can find a full overview here.)

 Apple TV, Fourth Generation

-Problems with Apple TV include lack of 4K resolution, no integration with Netflix within the TV app and a replacement remote that costs a whopping $79.
+Problems with Apple TV include a lack of 4K resolution, no integration with Netflix within the TV app, and a replacement remote that costs a whopping $79.
 So don't lose the remote under any circumstances.
 (Buy it here.)

 Amazon Fire TV, Second Generation

 Amazon Fire recognizes you instantly once its purchased, making for easy setup.
 However, if you bought the device for a friend, the account and information can easily be changed.
-There aren't a bunch of preloaded apps, which is either good or bad depending on your preferences.
-The Amazon Channels app does offer a universal interface, and Amazon Prime includes access to free Amazon Videos.
+There aren't many preloaded apps, which are good or bad, depending on your preferences.
+The Amazon Channels app offers a universal interface, and Amazon Prime includes free Amazon videos.

-Alexa allows you to control your remote via voice control.
-This can also be used for home automation.
-There's a slot for microSD cards, and the Fire TV can cast in 4K resolutions.
+Alexa allows you to control your remote via voice, which can also be used for home automation.
+The Fire TV has a slot for microSD cards and can be cast in 4K resolutions.

 Roku Premiere+

-Problems with the Roku include an outdated layout which can be slow and clunky, a remote that feels cheap and doesn't have voice commands, and there often seems to be a buffering issue when videos start up.
+Problems with the Roku include an outdated layout, which can be slow and clunky, a remote that feels cheap and doesn't have voice commands, and there often seems to be a buffering issue when videos start up.
 But Roku quickly corrects itself.
-There are also too many low quality apps (in terms of resolution).
+There are also too many low-quality apps (in terms of resolution).
 For example, there are two YouTube apps, one for high quality and one for low quality.
-There's no universal interface because every app is an isolated atmosphere, and the remote has quick buttons for Netflix, HBO Go, Sling and Hulu.
-This is great if you have those services, but useless if you don't.
+There's no universal interface because every app is an isolated atmosphere, and the remote has quick buttons for Netflix, HBO Go, Sling, and Hulu.
+It would be great if you had those services, but it would be useless if you didn't.

 And the winner is?

-Roku is a great device, but it pales compared to the other two.
-Amazon is superior to Apple in terms of content selection, 4K capabilities and all those neat features you get with Amazon Prime, plus it's cheaper than Apple TV.
+Roku is a great device, but it pales in comparison to the other two.
+Amazon is superior to Apple in terms of content selection, 4K capabilities, and all those neat features you get with Amazon Prime, plus it's cheaper than Apple TV.
 At the same time, Apple TV will probably be the favorite of those sporting an iPhone and Apple computer due to all the syncing features.

 GearBrain Compatibility Find Engine